Miami Palmetto Senior High School

-Miami Palmetto Senior High School is a public magnet high school located at 7431 S.W.
+Miami Palmetto Senior High School is a public high school located at 7431 S.W.
 120th Street in Pinecrest, Florida.
 The school is on 23 acres in southwest Miami-Dade County, and is part of the Miami-Dade County Public Schools district.
 Miami Norland Senior High is Miami Palmetto's sister school by original blueprints.
 The school has been named a Blue Ribbon School of Excellence.
 Its principal is Victoria Dobbs.

-The school serves several areas: Pinecrest, Palmetto Bay, and sections of Kendall, West Perrine and Palmetto Estates.
+The school serves Pinecrest, Palmetto Bay, and sections of Kendall, West Perrine and Palmetto Estates.